 Author: Luke Babich is a real estate investor in St. Louis, MO owning over 24 units and specializing in multifamily units.
 His first investment was a house hack with Clever Real Estate’s cofounder, Ben Mizes.

 What Type of Real Estate Property Should You Invest In?

 Are you tired of the volatility in the stock market, watching the value of your portfolio swing from one extreme to the other?
 In a single month (February 19 to March 23) in 2020, the S&P 500 index lost one-third of its value from a high of 3386.15 to a low of 2237.40.

 During the same period, the Dow Jones Index—a collection of America’s strongest companies—declined from 29.348.03 to 18,591.93, a drop of almost 37%.
 Even those with strong stomachs experienced sleepless nights, tortured by questions of “What if, “If only,” and “How did I miss the signals to sell (or buy)?”

-Exhausted by the emotional turmoil accompanying stock investments, many investors are turning to real estate to replace or supplement their security portfolios.
+Exhausted by the emotional turmoil accompanying stock investments, many real estate investors are turning to real estate investment to replace or supplement their security portfolios.

 Owning real estate appeals to investors for many reasons, including: